CalvinSchwartz/mav_control_rw/README.md

 You can use `rqt` to publish commands to the controller.

-To run the controller with the multi sensor fusion (MSF) framewok (https://github.com/ethz-asl/ethzasl_msf):
+To run the controller with the multi sensor fusion (MSF) framework (https://github.com/ethz-asl/ethzasl_msf):
 * Get msf
 ```sh
   git clone https://github.com/ethz-asl/ethzasl_msf.git
 ```

-* Run the simulator, the linear MPC and MSF, in seperate terminals run the following commands
+* Run the simulator, the linear MPC and MSF, in separate terminals run the following commands

 ```sh
   roslaunch rotors_gazebo mav.launch mav_name:=firefly